T-ani/Brain-House-Project/README.md

 - I wanted to finding the patterns of the text and position of the text

 For these things I wanted to train my model with such kind of data that needed to be contained text annotation and the position of those text.
 So, after analyzing I decided to create JSON file for annotation.

+After that I trained my data with these JSON files and images.
+I tried to implement as much as could do.

 ### Dataset Collection/Creation
 I created the dataset by my own.
 With the different template of [Canva Visual Suite](https://www.canva.com/id-cards/templates/student/).